awt-tom/awt-tom.github.io/_posts/2025-02-18-The hidden danger of device code phishing.md

 title: The hidden danger of device code phishing
 date: 2025-02-18
 description: Currently there is a peak in abuse of device codes which are gathered by phishing attempts
-categories: [Entra ID, Conditional Access]
+categories: [Microsoft Entra ID, Conditional Access]
 tags: [
   device code phishing,
   microsoft defender,